 Chapter 1: This Venerable One is Dead

 Before Mo Ran became the emperor, there was always someone calling him a dog.
-The people from his hometown called him a damn mutt, his younger cousin called him a dumb dog, and the woman who took him in outdid them all, saying he’d been raised by a dog.
+The shopkeepers called him a mongrel, the patrons called him a damn mutt, his younger cousin called him a dumb dog, and the woman who took him in outdid them all, calling him a son of a dog.

-Of course, there had also been other dog-related descriptions that weren’t too bad.
-For example, all of his brief affairs would always scold him with feigned anger, saying that his hips were as powerful as a male dog’s, that his sweet words were enough to tempt the soul, and that the deadly weapon below had the power to claim the lives of countless women.
+Of course, there had also been a few other dog-related descriptions that weren’t too bad.
+The most common one, for example, was his brief affairs, always scolding him with a bit of feigned anger, saying that his hips were as powerful as a dog’s, that his sweet words were enough to tempt the soul, and that the vicious weapon below had the power to claim the lives of countless women.

-But in the blink of an eye, they’d turn around, boasting to others about the same thing, making it so that everyone around knew that he, Mo Weiyu, was a handsome man with a powerful weapon.
-Those who had tried were utterly satisfied, and those who hadn’t were swayed by the prospect.
+Yet in the blink of an eye, they’d also turn around, boasting to others about the same thing and making it known to everyone that he, Mo Weiyu, was a skillful man with a powerful weapon.
+Those who had tried were utterly satisfied, and those who hadn’t couldn’t help but be swayed by the prospect.

-Although it had to be said that these people were right.
-Mo Ran really was like a silly dog wagging its tail.
+Although it had to be said that these people were absolutely right; Mo Ran really was like a silly dog wagging its tail.
 It wasn’t until he became emperor of the cultivation world that such ways of referring to him abruptly disappeared.

 One day, a small, faraway cultivation sect sent him a young puppy as a gift.
 The puppy was gray and white, with a three-flame mark on its forehead.
-It looked a bit like a wolf, but it was only the size of a melon, and very melon-like in appearance and intelligence too.
+It somewhat resembled a wolf, but it was only the size of a melon and very melon-like in appearance and intelligence too.

-Despite being plump and round, it seemed to think it looked rather mighty, running around the great hall with abandon.
+Despite being plump and round, it seemed to think it looked rather mighty, running around the main hall with enthusiasm.

-Several times, it tried to climb up the high steps to catch a glimpse of the calm and unruffled person lounging on the emperor’s throne, but its legs were too short, and after failing countless times, it finally abandoned its efforts.
+Several times, it wanted to climb up the high steps to catch a glimpse of the calm and unruffled person sitting on the emperor’s throne, but its legs were really too short, and every time it ended in failure.

 Mo Ran stared at the energetic but brainless ball of fur for a moment before suddenly letting out a laugh.
-As he laughed, he cursed under his breath, “Damn mutt.”
+As he laughed, he cursed under his breath, “Dumb dog.”

-Mo Ran’s eyes closed, then opened again.
-His life, filled as it had been with ups and downs, triumphs and failures, felt like it had gone by in the blink of an eye.
+Mo Ran closed his eyes, then opened them again.
+His life, filled as it had been with twists and turns of extravagance and disrepute, felt like it had gone by in the blink of an eye.
 Before he knew it, thirty-two years had passed.

-He’d grown tired of everything and now only felt bored and lonely.
-In recent years, the familiar faces around him had grown fewer and fewer, and even that three-flamed dog had died.
-He felt that soon it would be time for him as well.
+He’d grown tired of all his trifling and now only felt bereft and lonely.
+In these years, there were fewer and fewer familiar faces around him, and even the three-flamed dog had died.
+He felt that it was about time for him as well.

 Time for it all to come to an end.

-He picked up a plump, smooth-skinned grape from his plate of fruit and slowly peeled off its purple skin with unhurried movements.
-His actions were calm and practiced, like those of a tribal chief in his camp peeling off the robes of his exotic concubine, languid and lazy.
+He picked up a glistening, smooth grape from his fruit platter and peeled off its purple skin with unhurried movements, his actions calm and practiced, like those of a tribal chief in his camp peeling off the robes of his exotic concubine, lackadaisical and languid.

-The lustrous flesh of the grape quivered faintly in his fingertips, its juice seeping out; its color was faintly purple like the vibrant sunset, like clouds carried in the beaks of cranes as they soared through the sky, like haitang blossoms slumbering in late spring.
+The lustrous purple flesh of the grape quivered subtly under his fingertips, and juice seeped out; its color was faintly purple like the vibrant sunset, like clouds carried in the beaks of cranes as they soared through the sky, like haitang blossoms slumbering in late spring.

-He scrutinized his fingers as he swallowed the sweetness into his mouth, then lazily lifted his gaze with detached indifference.
+He scrutinized his fingers as he swallowed the sweet taste in his mouth, then languidly lifted his gaze with detached indifference.

 It’s about time now, he thought to himself.